-It’s going to be easier to convince higher-ups and see quick results if you start with for one or two assets to prove value.
-Ask yourself the following questions to determine which assets to select for your small-scale preventive maintenance plan:
+It’s going to be easier to convince higher-ups and see quick results if you start with one or two assets to prove value.
+Additionally, this will give you and your team some breathing room to adjust and transition into a proactive maintenance mindset and workflow.

 - Which machines are most important to production/organizational success?

 - Is regular maintenance required for this piece of equipment?

 - Are the repair and replacement costs high?